By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Sure, she had good luck - but above all an irrepressible will.
 In the beginning, the decision - she was just 18 - was no longer enough to feed herself from garbage cans.
 She sold old clothes through eBay and was herself a model, photographer, shopper, supplier and washerwoman.
 Always accurate, always eager to give your customers a great shopping experience.
 Then it went up steep and fast.
 About your own shop to the international fashion brand.

 Just start and make

-Such a meteoric ascent suggests to say, "Look, I did it, you can do it too".
+Such a meteoric rise suggests to say: "Look, I did it, you can do it too".
 Sophia Amoruso does not fall into this trap.
-She probably also wrote this book to show that behind the "sexiest CEO alive" (Business Insider 2013) is a woman who did not let herself get beaten down and did not let her down.
-So her book is also a courage book.
+She probably also wrote this book to show that behind the “sexiest CEO alive” (Business Insider 2013) is a woman who could not be and cannot be got down.
+This makes your book a courage book.

 A corporation does not always have to and cannot jump out - but it can always lead a self-confident life.
 The book is a brilliant invitation to women to think big.
 Including precise advice on hiring and firing people, finding venture capitalists (and sending them home), and why it's good to just start.

 How companies become attractive employers: Employer branding can not be prescribed

 Employer branding is also important, especially for small companies.
 Because if a company is made attractive to applicants, it must automatically become attractive to its employees.
 In this way, tight markets always have good effects.